jdtsmith/indent-bars/README.md

 - `indent-bars-no-stipple-char`: The character to use when stipples are unavailable or disabled.
 Defaults to the vertical box character `│`.
 Other good options include `┃`, `┋`, and `║`.
 - `indent-bars-unspecified-bg|fg-color`: Colors to use for the frame background and default foreground when unspecified (e.g. in terminals).
 If you intend to use `indent-bars` in the terminal, set to the terminal background/foreground colors you use.
 - `indent-bars-treesit-support`: Whether to use tree-sitter (if available) to help determine appropriate bar depth.
-- `indent-bars-treesit-wrap`: A mapping of language and wrap types, to avoid adding extra bars e.g. in wrapped function arguments.
+- `indent-bars-treesit-wrap`: A mapping of language to tree-sitter wrap types, to avoid adding extra bars e.g. in wrapped function arguments.
-- `indent-bars-treesit-ignore-blank-lines-types`: A list of tree-sitter node types to inhibit styling blank lines, like "module".
+- `indent-bars-treesit-ignore-blank-lines-types`: A list of tree-sitter node types to inhibit styling blank lines at, like "module".
 - `indent-bars-no-descend-string`: Whether to inhibit increasing depth inside of (tree-sitter determined) strings.

 See the documentation of each variable for more details.